Social Security Disability Applications Near 1.4 Million Through July 2016, Allsup Reports

 Allsup provides three tips for SSDI applicants before starting their disability insurance application

 The decline in applications continues a trend reported by the Social Security Administration (SSA) in recent years.
-Over three years, applications have dropped nearly 7 percent, from 1,490,981 in 2014 to 1,387,288 in 2016 for this seven-month time period.
+Over three years, applications have dropped nearly 7%, from 1,490,981 in 2014 to 1,387,288 in 2016 for this seven-month time period.

 “This trend is due in part to the aging U.S. workforce, in particular as more baby boomers reach retirement age and are no longer eligible for SSDI,” explained Mike Stein, Allsup assistant vice president of Claims.

-Allsup now exclusively offers a new level of online assistance for those first applying for benefits with empower by Allsup®, a dual purpose online tool for both SSDI benefits and return-to-work assistance.
-First-time applicants who choose Allsup have a 50 percent higher success rate with their SSDI application compared to the national rate at Social Security.
+Allsup now exclusively offers a new level of online assistance for those first applying for benefits with empower by Allsup®, a dual purpose online tool for both SSDI benefits and return to work assistance.
+First-time applicants who choose Allsup have a 50% higher success rate with their SSDI application compared to the national rate at Social Security.